evgenyb/aks-workshops/05-scaling-options-in-aks/labs/lab-03/readme.md

 ```
 ## Task #2 - create a line chart to visualize `guinea-pig` CPU usage

-To visualize data, navigate to the `Chart` tab.
+To visualize results, navigate to the `Chart` tab and expand `Chart formatting` panel, located at the right part of the window.
 By default, data will be presented as a `Stacked column`, but you can select other options from `Chart type` drop-down list.

 ![la-chart1](images/la-chart1.png)